cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-stmt-create-user-mapping.md

 ## Parameters

-IF NOT EXISTS
+IF NOT EXISTS`**

-:   Do not throw an error if a mapping of the given user to the given foreign server already exists.
+Do not throw an error if a mapping of the given user to the given foreign server already exists.
 Cloudberry Database issues a notice in this case.
 Note that there is no guarantee that the existing user mapping is anything like the one that would have been created.

 **`user_name`**